Ponca City, Oklahoma: Electricity

 The Ponca City region receives electricity generated hydroelectrically at Kaw Lake, a United States Army Corps of Engineers project.
 The facility, located 7 mi (11 km) east of Ponca City, dams the Arkansas River.
-The electric utility is managed by the Oklahoma Municipal Power Authority of Edmond, Oklahoma.
+The electric utility is managed by the Oklahoma Municipal Power Authority (OPMA) of Edmond, Oklahoma.

 Transportation

 The city is accessible by I-35, US-60, US-77, US-177 and OK-11.

 On Grand Avenue (Business US-60), a series of new lamp posts is intended to look more classic.
 This project also replaced every traffic light along Grand Avenue except the traffic signals at 14th St. and at Waverly to match the new lamp posts.

 Airports

-Ponca City Regional Airport (airport code PNC) (1007 feet above mean sea level) is located at the northwest corner of the city at 36°43.84'N and 97°5.99'W. The facility has a 7,201-ft 17-35 runway, which is 150 ft wide, and the facility has a full-length taxiway but no tower.
+Ponca City Regional Airport (airport code PNC/KPNC) (1007 feet above mean sea level) is located at the northwest corner of the city at 36°43.84'N and 97°5.99'W. The facility has a 7,201-ft 17-35 runway, which is 150 ft wide, and the facility has a full-length taxiway but no tower.
 The local airport booster club hosts a fly-in breakfast every first Saturday of the month, year around, "rain or shine".

 Commercial air transportation is available out of Stillwater Regional Airport about 40 miles to the south, Wichita Dwight D. Eisenhower National Airport about 89 miles to the north, or Tulsa International Airport about 101 miles to the southeast.